 The National EMS Education Standards help educators, regulators, and certifiers ensure EMS providers receive the proper education that will prepare them to perform their roles with competency.
 The National EMS Certification assures the public, employers, and licensing officials that the EMS professional is competent to perform their duties and roles.

-Students that successfully complete an initial EMS course from an Idaho approved EMS Education Program and pass both the cognitive and psychomotor exams are eligible to apply for a license of that level in the state of Idaho.
+Students who successfully complete an initial EMS course from an Idaho-approved EMS education program and pass both the cognitive and psychomotor exams are eligible to apply for a license of that level in Idaho.
 Visit EMS Providers for information on the license application process and requirements.

-Effective March 17th, the National Registry of Emergency Medical Technicians (NREMT) has revised the skill sheets for psychomotor examinations.
-The new NREMT skill sheets are located at: https://www.nremt.org/document/aemt-paramedic-psychomotor-exams
+The National Registry of Emergency Medical Technicians (NREMT) has revised the skill sheets for psychomotor examinations.
+The new NREMT skill sheets are at: https://www.nremt.org/document/aemt-paramedic-psychomotor-exams

 Two of the most requested revisions are highlighted below.

 - The “critical criteria” for many of the skills have been modified.
 You can expect to see fewer critical criteria than on previous versions of the skill sheets.

 - The Static Cardiology station has also been revised.
 Previously, progression to treatment of an ECG rhythm was dependent on correct identification of that rhythm.
 Now, the two tasks are decoupled and are scored as two separate skills.
 Candidates will be able to progress to treatment whether or not the correct ECG rhythm was identified.

 Anyone testing on or after March 17, 2021, will be evaluated using the new skill sheets with the revisions mentioned above.
 This revision will not overturn the result of any successful or unsuccessful examinations attempts taken prior to March 17, 2021.

 All cognitive and psychomotor examinations are continually reviewed and revised to ensure they reflect accurate, relevant, and current EMS practice and compliance with AHA guidelines.